Last Modified October 04, 2018

 We manage a number of parks and open spaces throughout Hertsmere, with different features and facilities in each.
-Six of our spaces hold Green Flag Awards for excellence.
+Seven of our spaces hold Green Flag Awards for excellence.

 To find out what each park has to offer, choose which area you are interested in:

 We like a bit of art in a park!

 King George Recreation Ground in Bushey, is home to a Caterpillar Column and The Family sculpture, while in Potters Bar you can spot our carved tree in Parkfield.
 We have a wide variety across the borough and are always looking at further opportunities within our parks.

 How many of the different sculptures have you seen?